The geodesic X-ray transform with matrix weights: Local invertibility for functions

-where $W^*$ is the conjugate transpose matrix of $W$ and $\chi$ is compactly supported (for sufficiently small $x$).
+where $W^*$ is the conjugate transpose matrix of $W$ and $\chi$ is a smooth, even, non-negative, compactly supported (for sufficiently small $x$) function on $\mathbb R$.
 Thus when $x$ is small, only $(I_We^{F/x}f)(x,y,\l,\o)$ with $\l$ sufficiently small (which is exactly the case we expect) will contribute to the operator.
 We can allow $\chi$ to depend smoothly on $y$ and $\o$; over compact sets such a behavior is uniform.
 If we show that $N_F$ is invertible as a map between proper spaces of functions supported near $x=0$, we obtain an estimate for $f$ in terms of $I_Wf$.